tszheichoi/awesome-sensor-logger/QUESTIONNAIRE.md

     - Number, where the participants can enter numbers in a keypad.
     - Email, where the participants can enter text using an email keyboard.
 Note that this does not validate or guarantee valid email.
     - Select, where you provide a list of options where the participants may choose from.
 There must at least be 2, and up to 10, options per question.
+    - Sign, where the participants can scribble their signature.

 ## Number of Questions

+The number of questions you can create for the questionnaire varies based on your subscription tier.
-- No questionnaire in the Free tier
+- 1 questionnaire in the Free tier
-- 1 question allowed in the Plus tier
-- 3 questions allowed in the Pro tier
+- 3 questions allowed in the Plus and Pro tiers
-- 20 questions allowed in the Ultimate tier
+- Up to 100 questions allowed in the Ultimate tier
 - Need more? *Contact me*.